 What happens to your plants if your LED grow light goes dark?

-There's usually no way to fix a broken LED - you most likely have to replace the whole thing or switch to different lighting while it's being repaired.
+Problem: There’s usually no way to fix a broken LED.
+You most likely have to replace the whole lamp or switch to different lighting while it’s being repaired.

 Solution: Make LEDs more modular so growers can replace or repair individual parts when they stop working.